Sign inGet started

 Creating a project

-From the left panel, you can click the "+" symbol next to PROJECTS to create a new project, either from scratch or from Deepnote's built-in templates.
+From the left panel in your Workspace, you can click the "+" symbol next to PROJECTS to create a new project, either from scratch or from Deepnote's built-in templates.
 In addition, clicking on the ellipses beside a project will provide options for creating, duplicating, and moving projects (and more).

 Don't forget that you can arrange your projects into folders here, too.
 Just drag and drop them to suit how you like to organize your work.